Chart Color Schemes

 Employment

-Springfield Lakes has a highly educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 2.2%, lower than the national average, and it has maintained employment stability over the past year.
+Springfield Lakes has a well-educated workforce with essential services sectors well represented.
+The unemployment rate was 2.2% in June 2021 and has remained stable over the past year.

-As of June 2025, 15,775 residents are employed, with an unemployment rate of 1.9% below Greater Brisbane's rate of 4.1%.
-Workforce participation in Springfield Lakes is at 76.2%, higher than Greater Brisbane's 64.5%.
-The key industries for employment among residents are health care & social assistance, public administration & safety, and retail trade.
-Notably, public administration & safety employs 1.5 times the regional average of local workers.
+As of June 2025, 15,775 residents are employed, with an unemployment rate of 1.9%, lower than Greater Brisbane's rate of 4.1%.
+Workforce participation is high at 76.2% compared to Greater Brisbane's 64.5%.
+Leading employment industries include health care & social assistance, public administration & safety, and retail trade.
+Public administration & safety has a notable concentration with employment levels at 1.5 times the regional average.

-Conversely, construction employs only 7.0% of local workers, below Greater Brisbane's 9.0%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between June 2024 and June 2025, employment levels increased by 0.2%, while labour force increased by 0.2%, with unemployment remaining essentially unchanged.
-In contrast, Greater Brisbane experienced employment growth of 4.4% and labour force growth of 4.0%, with a 0.4 percentage point drop in unemployment.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23%, losing 8,070 jobs, with the state unemployment rate at 4.2%.
-Nationally, the unemployment rate is 4.5%, and employment grew by 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years nationally.
-Applying these projections to Springfield Lakes' employment mix suggests local growth of approximately 6.5% over five years and 13.6% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Construction, however, is under-represented at 7.0% compared to Greater Brisbane's 9.0%.
+The area offers limited local employment opportunities as indicated by Census data.
+Over the year to June 2025, employment increased by 0.2% while labour force increased by 0.2%, keeping unemployment stable.
+In contrast, Greater Brisbane saw employment growth of 4.4% and labour force growth of 4.0%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Springfield Lakes' employment mix suggests local growth of approximately 6.5% over five years and 13.6% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment